 Druitts Family Solicitors Bournemouth provide a supportive caring service and can guide you through all the options available to your situation.
 We provide clear and easy to understand advice.
-Samantha has many satisfied clients who even at this stressful and difficult time, recognise that removing the emotion from the separation makes it all much easier.
+Clare has many satisfied clients who even at this stressful and difficult time, recognise that removing the emotion from the separation makes it all much easier.

 Our specialist family solicitor is here to reduce the stress from your situation.
 They will help you step back and look at the bigger picture.
 Therefore reaching a more satisfactory settlement quickly.
 We are members of Resolution and follow its code of conduct in an effort to reduce conflict and encourage parties to explore cost effective solutions.

 Druitts Family Solicitors can offer advice in the following areas:-

 At Druitts Family Solicitors Bournemouth, we can help to obtain Court Orders to protect you and your children from domestic violence from your partners, ex-partners or others.

 Our specialist family solicitor, Clare Cherry, has many years of experience in dealing with this type of work and you can discuss matters with her in total confidence.